An Introduction to StreetSnappers

 I admire the work of street photographers such as Joel Meyerowitz, Saul Leiter, Fan Ho, Ernst Haas, Dougie Wallace and Alex Webb; each brings a rich diversity of style and approach to this wonderful genre of photography.
 But it’s not only the ‘greats’ who matter: I get as much satisfaction out of seeing my workshop students develop over the months and years – sometimes progressing from complete beginner to highly accomplished street photographer.
 There’s no greater reward for a teacher.

 As well as running group and one-to-one street photography workshops across the UK and in Europe, I lecture about it and I write books.
 My first book on street photography techniques – ‘Mastering Street Photography‘ – is published by Ammonite Press (2016) and is available in bookshops worldwide.The success of the book rather took me by surprise as it now seems to be a best-seller in its category around the world.
-My next book, also by Ammonite, is called ’52 Street Photography Assignments’ and will be published in October 2018.
+My latest street photography book, also by Ammonite, is called ’52 Street Photography Assignments’ and has just been released.

 I am represented by Saatchi Art where my prints are on sale worldwide.